spring1944/spring1944/LuaUI/Widgets/generatewiki/templates/infantry.md

 ## Introduction

 This is an infantry soldier.
-Soldiers are the basic unit in Spring-1944, and you always want to have a number of soldiers deployed...
+Soldiers are the basic unit in Spring-1944, and you always want to have a number of them deployed along the battlefield...
 Don't stop recruiting them!
-Along this line, infantry soldiers are the very only units that can capture terrain flags, and are one of the most effective ways to provide a line of sight for armoured vehicles (remember that vehicles are in general almost blind).
+Along this line, infantry units are the very only units that can capture terrain flags, and are one of the most efficient ways to provide a line of sight for armoured vehicles (it should be recalled that vehicles have in general a quite limite sight distance).

 Infantry is cheap, but very fragile...
 And vulnerable to almost every weapon of the game.
-Also infantry can be easily [suppressed by fear](inffear).
+On top of that, infantry can be easily [suppressed by fear](inffear).

 {subclass_comments}